edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 2. It is better to provide more than one word for ALS.
 In cases where the document is scanned, ALS relies on accurate Optical Character Recognition (OCR) to find the words in the documents.
 The more unique words you provide as ALS triggers, the more chances you have of finding a match.

 3. Automatic Label Suggestions is a convenience feature and is not guaranteed to have an 100% accurate detection rate.
 Inaccurate OCR or a word that you think should be in the document, not being there can cause inaccurate ALS suggestions.
-It is always advisable to review the labels suggested by eDoc Organizer and adjust them before applying them to the document.
+It is always advisable to review the labels suggested by eDoc Organizer and adjust them before applying them to the document.[/ui-accordion-item][/ui-accordion]

-# Scan a multi-page document using eDoc Organizer

-The best way to scan a multi-page document depends upon the capabilities of your scanner.
+[ui-accordion independent=true open=none][ui-accordion-item title="Scan a multi-page document using eDoc Organizer"]The best way to scan a multi-page document depends upon the capabilities of your scanner.
 If your scanner has an Automatic Document Feeder (ADF) then using it will allow you to scan all the pages of a document at the same time.
 But even if your scanner doesn’t have an ADF, you can still scan the pages of your document one-at-a-time and save them as a single document in eDoc Organizer.

 **Scanning a multi-page document with Automatic Document Feeder (ADF)**